procom-dev/cf7-to-actionnetwork/README.md

 Now you can join both: the best contact form plugin to WordPress and any webhook which receive JSON!

-And Zapier?
+And Action Network?

-[Zapier (Zapier)](https://zapier.com) is a awesome service to connect your apps and automate workflows!
+[Action Network (Action Network)](https://actionnetwork.com) is a awesome service to connect your apps and automate workflows!

-Just activate and configure Zapier to receive data!
+Just activate and configure Action Network to receive data!

-Disclaimer: this plugin was created without any encouragement from Zapier or CF7 developers and any webhook/API service.
+Disclaimer: this plugin was created without any encouragement from Action Network or CF7 developers and any webhook/API service.

 ### How to Use ###

 Easily and quickly!
-Just activate "Contact Form 7" and "CF7 to Webhook" and configure a URL to send data (or go to Zapier to create your Zap).
+Just activate "Contact Form 7" and "CF7 to Webhook" and configure a URL to send data (or go to Action Network to create your Zap).

 ### Configuration ###

-This is a example to integrate with Zapier:
+This is a example to integrate with Action Network:

 1. Create a Zap.
 1. Choose your trigger as "Webhooks" app (Screenshot 2).